API gateway vs load balancer: Key differences and when to use each

 The main difference between a load balancer and an API gateway is their primary purpose.
 A load balancer distributes network traffic across multiple servers to optimize performance and ensure reliability.

-An API gateway manages and routes API requests, adding features like authentication, rate limiting, and protocol translation to streamline interactions between clients and services.
+An API gateway manages and routes API requests, providing features such as authentication, rate limiting, and protocol translation to streamline interactions between clients and services.

 Request handling and routing